 As a chapter of the NSS, the purposes of the grotto are the same as those of the National Speleological Society, with the additional purpose of organizing NSS members in the southwestern region of Virginia lying south the New River to better promote the objectives of the NSS.
 Our main objectives are to provide an introduction to safe caving practices for new members, to promote conservation of cave resources, and to increase knowledge of local caves through our survey projects, as well as to provide educational and outreach programs for the community at large.

-Grotto meetings are held on the third Tuesday of each month in downtown Marion, VA.
+Grotto meetings are held on the third Tuesday of most months in various locations between Abingdon and Wytheville.
 If you are interested in coming to meeting or would like more information, use the Contact Us link to contact an officer.

 - President: Jason Lachniet

 - Treasurer: Tanya McLaughlin

 - Secretary: Wendy Grose